LinkedInAttic/datafu/README.md

 Each function is unit tested and code coverage is being tracked for the entire library.

+We have also contributed a framework called [Hourglass](https://github.com/linkedin/datafu/tree/master/contrib/hourglass) for incrementally processing data in Hadoop.

 ## Pig Compatibility

 The current version of DataFu has been tested against Pig 0.11.1.
 DataFu should be compatible with some older versions of Pig, however